jyrgenn/jpylib/README.md

 interest.
 Their names begin with `ovc_` or `_` to avoid conflicts with option names.

-`ovc.ovc_usage`: Method that prints a brief usage message describing the command arguments (from the `_arguments` value) and a reference to the `-h` option, and then exits the program.
-This is used internally when the actual options or the number of arguments are incorrect, but it can also be used by the user.
-Optional argument `error` may contain an error message that is printed with the usage message; optional argument `exit_status` may specify the exit status used (default: 2)
+`ovc.ovc_usage`: Method that prints a brief usage message.
+This is the function invoked with the default `-?` or `--usage` option.
+The message describes the command arguments (from the `_arguments` value), prints a reference to the `-h` option, and then exits the program.
+This is used internally when the given options or the number of arguments are incorrect, but it can also be used by the user.
+Optional argument `error` may contain an error message that is printed with the usage message; optional argument `exit_status` may specify the exit status used (default: 64, the usual EX_USAGE value)

 `ovc.ovc_usage_msg`: Method that returns the usage message mentioned above as a string.

 `ovc.ovc_help`: Method that prints a more detailed help message and exits the program.
+This is the function invoked with the default `-h` or `--help` option.
 The help message consists of the usage message (see above), the `_help_header` argument of the descriptors dictionary to `parse()`, a description of the options (constructed from the descriptors), and the `_help_footer` argument.